arduriki/gosnippetbox/README.md

 - `ui` directory contains the user-interface assets.
     - `html` directory contains the HTML templates.
     - `static` directory contains CSS and images files

+## Avoid directory listings
+Add a blank `index.html` file to the root of static files directory and all sub-directories.